ValantisAndreas/Minesweeper/README.md

 * The player first needs to Load a game ether from the pre-existing ones in the `Load` menu or create a new game scenario from the `Create` menu.
 When the game scenario is loaded press `Start` to begin the game.
 * The player can create their own gamplay scenarios which are then saved locally and can be loaded again and again without recreating them.
-* Round stats are saved at the end of each and can be viewd at a later time.
+* `Round stats` are saved at the end of each game and can be viewed at a later time.
 * When the difficulty is set to `2` a `super-mine` is also initialized.
 If the player marks the square corresponding to the super-mine within the first 4 attempts (left-clicks) then automatically all the squares that are in the same row and column as the super-mine (31 total squares) are revealed.
-* When the countdown reaches zero the game is over and the player is lost.
+* When the countdown reaches zero the game is over and the player looses.
 * From the `Solution` menu the current game's solution can be found, but the game will end and be marked as a loss for the player.

 # Game description details